MikeAmy/regexplain/README.md

 A pattern which matches a group named 'name', which matches 'ab' (?P=name)
-A pattern which matches whatever was matched by group 'name' (?#comment)
+A pattern which matches whatever was matched by group 'name' not a comment(?#comment)
-A pattern which matches an ignored comment: 'comment' abc(?=pattern)
+A pattern which matches 'not a comment'
+    followed by an ignored comment: 'comment' abc(?=pattern)
 A pattern which matches 'abc'
     followed by a look-ahead check for a sub-pattern which matches 'pattern'